cmotte4git/paradime-dbt-social-challenge/README.md

 ### SCD Type 2 for Dimensions
-For category names and channel metadata, we implemented SCD Type 2 to track historical changes.
+For category names and channel metadata, I implemented SCD Type 2 to track historical changes.
 This allows us to analyze changes over time in:
 - **`dim_category`**: Tracks YouTube video categories.
 - **`dim_channel`**: Tracks historical changes in YouTube channel information.

 ### Data Validation
-We use dbt tests to maintain data accuracy and quality:
+I use dbt tests to maintain data accuracy and quality:
 - **Uniqueness Tests**: Ensure primary keys, such as `video_id` and `category_id`, are unique.
-- **Foreign Key Tests**: Verify the integrity between fact and dimension tables.
+- **Foreign Key Tests**: Verify the integrity betIen fact and dimension tables.
 - **Incremental Model Tests**: Validate that the incremental logic is functioning correctly.

 ### Project Models